MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  ## UMLStatecharts

- The goal of the `UMLStatecharts` is to provide a language for handling hierarchical StateCharts in the spirit of modeling language for software: It's triggers are usually function calls received either as a normal method call or also as a remote procedure call.
+ The goal of the `UMLStatecharts` is to provide a language for handling hierarchical Statecharts in the spirit of modeling language for software: Its triggers are usually function calls received either as a normal method call or also as a remote procedure call.
  Its body contains procedural actions. `UMLStatecharts` are equipped with various enhancements, such as hierarchy, entry and exit states, conditions on the transitions or invariants.
- However, they own purpose do not provide the full original Statechart language, because in an object oriented development process, neither history, nor AND-states are really needed.
+ However, they on purpose do not provide the full original Statechart language, because in an object oriented development process, neither history, nor AND-states are really needed.
  See [Rum16] for a detailed discussion.

- The `UMLStatecharts` language combines the language components `SCActions`, `SCDoActions`, `SCStateHierarchy`, `SCStateInvariants`, `SCCompleteness`, `SCTransitions4Modelling`, `CommonExpressions` and `MCCommonStatements`.
+ The `UMLStatecharts` language combines the language components `SCActions`, `SCDoActions`, `SCStateHierarchy`, `SCStateInvariants`, `SCCompleteness`, `SCTransitions4Modelling`, `CommonExpressions`, SCEvents, and `MCCommonStatements`.
 The teasers above conform to this language.

  ## TriggeredStatecharts